 Adoption Services: Seattle Humane accepts cats and dogs from the public and transfers from municipal shelters, as well as a variety of small animals, including rabbits, hamsters, and rodents, and keeps them available for adoption, providing medical care and training as needed.
 Adoptable companion animals are provided to the general public for a fee and provided to senior citizens and disabled individuals at discounted fees or at no charge.
 Seattle Humane neither euthanizes animals for lack of space nor places time limits on animals available for adoption.
-For the years ended March 31, 2017 and 2016, the placement rate was 98.7% and 98.3%, respectively.
+For each of the years ended March 31, 2018 and 2017, the placement rate was 98.7%.